Analysis | The conservative knives come out for Brett Kavanaugh

 Kavanaugh on Thursday joined with the court’s five other conservatives to strike down President Biden’s vaccine-or-testing mandate for large businesses.
-But in a separate decision, both he and Chief Justice John G. Roberts Jr. joined with the court’s three more liberal justices in allowing Biden’s separate vaccine mandate for health-care workers to move forward.
+But in a separate decision, he and Chief Justice John G. Roberts Jr. joined with the court’s three liberal justices in allowing Biden’s separate vaccine mandate for health-care workers to move forward.

 Fox News host Tucker Carlson got the ball rolling Thursday night by muttering that Kavanaugh was a “cringing little liberal.”

-“I’m sorry, I’m not going to ask you to respond to that,” he said to his guest, a former campaign adviser to Donald Trump, who nominated Kavanaugh in 2018.
+“I’m sorry.
+I’m not going to ask you to respond to that,” he said to his guest, a former campaign adviser to Donald Trump, who nominated Kavanaugh in 2018.

-By Friday morning, Donald Trump Jr. also took aim at the man his father had nominated.
+Friday morning, Donald Trump Jr. also took aim at the man his father had nominated.

-“The left broke Kavanaugh,” Trump Jr. said.
-“That was always their intention and it worked.
-They turned him into a Roberts.”

-Later Friday, perhaps Trump’s likeliest successor as a GOP presidential nominee, Florida Gov. Ron DeSantis (R), joined in.
+Later Friday, perhaps Donald Trump’s likeliest successor as a GOP presidential nominee, Florida Gov. Ron DeSantis (R), joined in.

-“Honestly, Roberts and Kavanaugh didn’t have a backbone on that decision; that’s the bottom line,” said DeSantis, who has been among the GOP’s foremost critics of vaccine mandates.
+“Honestly, Roberts and Kavanaugh didn’t have a backbone on that decision — that’s the bottom line,” said DeSantis, who has been among the GOP’s foremost critics of vaccine mandates.

-So that’s the most popular conservative cable news host, the former president’s own son, and perhaps the most ascendant non-Trump Republican in the country all going after Kavanaugh in very pointed ways, suggesting that he has effectively caved to pressure from the left.
+So that’s the most popular conservative cable news host, the former president’s son and perhaps the most ascendant not-named-Trump Republican in the country all going after Kavanaugh in very pointed ways and suggesting that he has effectively caved to pressure from the left.

 This hasn’t come out of nowhere — conservative unrest has built with Kavanaugh for some time as he has emerged as perhaps the court’s swing vote — nor is Kavanaugh the only Trump appointee to be on the receiving end of such treatment.

-Back in 2020, Trump’s first of three nominees, Justice Neil M. Gorsuch, received a fair amount of blowback for authoring an opinion extending workplace protections to LGBTQ employees, among other votes.
-Years earlier, it was Roberts who emerged as more of a swing vote than conservatives had hoped after he was nominated by George W. Bush — with Roberts’s biggest sin being upholding Obamacare.
+In 2020, Trump’s first of three nominees, Justice Neil M. Gorsuch, received a fair amount of blowback for authoring an opinion extending workplace protections to LGBTQ employees, among other votes.
+Years earlier, it was Roberts who emerged as more of a swing vote than conservatives had hoped after he was nominated by President George W. Bush — with Roberts’s biggest sin being upholding Obamacare.

 But Kavanaugh has since surpassed them as the subject of consternation.
-In a book released last summer, Trump himself reportedly said he was “very disappointed” in Kavanaugh.
+According to a book released last summer, Trump reportedly said he was “very disappointed” in Kavanaugh.

-“There were so many others I could have appointed, and everyone wanted me to,” Trump said, adding: “I don’t want anything … but I am very disappointed in him, in his rulings.”
+“There were so many others I could have appointed, and everyone wanted me to,” Trump said, adding, “I don’t want anything … but I am very disappointed in him, in his rulings.”

 Trump repeatedly cited the idea that he had saved Kavanaugh’s career, particularly in the face of a fierce backlash over decades-old sexual assault allegations during Kavanaugh’s confirmation hearings.